highfidelity/hifi-content/marketplaceItems/textToSpeech/README.md

 ## `webApp/secrets.json` Config

-Here's what your `webApp/secrets.json` config file should look like:
+Here's what your `webApp/config.json` config file should look like:

 ```
 {
-    "GOOGLE_API_KEY": "<Your Google API key, used by the Web App to contact Google's TTS services>"
+    "MP3_HOST_ROOT": "<A link to where `<textToSpeech root>/webApp/mp3s/` is publicly hosted.
+No trailing slash.>"
 }
 ```